-December 2021/2020 - Net earnings increased primarily due to higher favourable variances attributable to operating costs incurred, as compared to those allowed in rates, net of amounts shared with customers.
+December 2022/2021 - Net earnings decreased primarily due to lower favourable variances attributable to operating costs incurred, as compared to those allowed in rates, net of amounts shared with customers, partially offset by a higher investment in regulated assets.

-September 2021/2020 - Net earnings increased primarily due to higher investment in regulated assets and higher favourable variances attributable to timing of operating costs allowed in rates, net of amounts shared with customers.
+September 2022/2021 - Net earnings increased primarily due to a higher investment in regulated assets.

-June 2021/2020 - Net earnings were consistent with the same period in 2020 as the earnings from higher investment in regulated assets during 2021 were offset by lower favourable variance attributable to timing of operating costs incurred, as compared to operating costs allowed in rates, net of amounts shared with customers.
+June 2022/2021 - Net earnings increased primarily due to a higher investment in regulated assets and higher favourable variances attributable to timing of operating costs incurred, as compared to those allowed in rates, net of amounts shared with customers.